cassiemak/WDI_HK_6/README.md

 <a name="week3"></a>
 #### Week 3

+###### Week 3 Day 3 - HighCharts
+- Review of API Exercises
+- Exercises:
+  - Create a dynamically-generated chart using HighCharts and API

 ###### Week 3 Day 2 - AJAX
-- Review of Previews Day Exercises
+- Review of Previous Day Exercises
 - Lecture Notes: https://github.com/HK-WDI-November-2014/javascript-exercises/blob/master/600-ajax-get.md
 - Exercises:
   - Create a site using the OMDB or Quandl APIs